 Cleaning portable solar panels on the ground

 Since portable solar panels can fold away, they may need less maintenance than rigid PV panels.
-Wash or wipe a portable solar panel with water or a damp cloth just like rigid panels.
+Wash or wipe a portable solar panel with water or a damp cloth, just like rigid panels.
 If you’ve been on a particularly muddy camping trip, or you’re using larger panels for home backup, you might need to give them a rinse.
 EcoFlow’s portable solar panels have an IP67 waterproof rating.
 Easily clean them with a slow stream of water when necessary.

 Unlike rigid panels, portable solar panels offer you the flexibility of placement and use with the same, if not better solar charging capabilities.

 While EcoFlow’s solar panel portability makes them perfect for camping, you can also use them like rooftop PV panel systems.
 In combination with portable power stations, solar panels can prepare your home for outages or power your entire house using solar energy.
-Not only that but with a home battery ecosystem, such as EcoFlow’s DELTA Pro’s you can manage and customize your home energy.
+Not only that but with a home battery ecosystem, such as EcoFlow’s DELTA Pro’s you can manage and customise your home energy.
 Surplus energy is stored in portable power stations, so you’re always ready for an unexpected power cut, cloudy day, or even a camping trip.
 With the Smart Home Panel, you can use existing AC coupled solar panels with DELTA Pro and its ecosystem.

 400W Portable Solar Panel